 A restraining order (also called a “protective order”) is a court order that can protect someone from being physically or sexually abused, threatened, stalked, or harassed.
 The person getting the restraining order is called the “protected person.”
-The person the restraining order is against is the “restrained person.”
-Sometimes, restraining orders include other “protected persons” like family or household members of the protected person.
+The person the restraining order is against is the “restrained person."

 WHAT TYPES OF RESTRAINING ORDERS ARE THERE?

-A Civil Harassment Restraining Order is a civil court order that is signed by a judge and is for victims who are being harassed, stalked, abused, or threatened by someone who is not as close as is required under domestic violence cases, like a roommate, a neighbor, or more distant family members like cousins, aunts or uncles, or nieces or nephews.
-This is the type of order utilized by victims of sexual assault/abuse when the perpetrator was not an intimate partner (spouse, cohabitant, share a child, dating, girlfriend/boyfriend).
+A Civil Harassment Restraining Order is a civil court order that is signed by a judge and is for survivors who are being harassed, stalked, abused, or threatened by someone who is not as close as is required under domestic violence cases, like a roommate, a neighbor, or more distant family members like cousins, aunts or uncles, or nieces or nephews.
+This is the type of order utilized by survivors of sexual assault/abuse when the perpetrator was not an intimate partner (spouse, cohabitant, share a child, dating, girlfriend/boyfriend).